kirkbowers/rdoc2md/README.md

 This utility lets you make the .txt file the master and autogenerate the .md version without Repeating Yourself.

+Incidentally, if you are reading this on github, this README was produced by `rdoc2md`.
+Kinda meta, eh?

 ## Usage

 To use `rdoc2md`, first install it: